strarsis/sage9-onepager-themefiles/README.md

 */
 // add_filter('wpseo_enable_xml_sitemap_transient_caching', '__return_false'); // to disable Yoast sitemap caching for debugging

-/**
+// ... to redirect from pages assigned to front page to front page /**
  * Redirects from pages assigned to front page to front page *